Advertising management: Advertising and advertising management: definitions

 In summary, given that advertising is paid, it is one of the many controllable elements in the marketing program.
-Advertising is qualitatively different from publicity where the message sponsor is either not identified or ambiguously defined, and different to personal selling which occurs in real-time and involves some face-to-face contact between message sponsor and recipient allowing for two-way dialogue.
+Advertising is qualitatively different from publicity where the message sponsor is either not identified or ambiguously defined, and different from personal selling which occurs in real-time and involves some face-to-face contact between the message sponsor and recipient allowing for two-way dialogue.

 While advertising refers to the advertising message, per se, advertising management refers to the process of planning and executing an advertising campaign or campaigns; that is, it is a series of planned decisions that begins with market research continues through to setting advertising budgets, developing advertising objectives, executing the creative messages and follows up with efforts to measure the extent to which objectives were achieved and evaluate the cost-benefit of the overall advertising effort.

 Advertising and organisational responsibilities

 In commercial organisations, advertising, along with other marketing communications activities, is the ultimate responsibility of the marketing department.
 Some companies outsource part or all of the work to specialists such as advertising agencies, creative design teams, web designers, media buyers, events management specialists or other relevant service providers.
 Another option is for a company to carry out most or all of the advertising functions within the marketing department in what is known as an in-house agency.
 By definition, an in-house agency is "an advertising organization that is owned and operated by the corporation it serves".
 Its mission is to provide advertising services in support of its parent company's business and marketing objectives.
 Well-known brands that currently use in-house agencies include Google, Calvin Klein, Adobe, Dell, IBM, Kraft, Marriott and Wendy's.

 Both in-house agencies and outsourcing models have their own advantages and disadvantages.
 Outsourcing to an external agency allows marketers to obtain highly specialised strategic, research and planning skills, access to top creative talent and provides an independent perspective on marketing or advertising problems.
 In-house agencies deliver cost advantages, time efficiencies and afford marketers greater control over the advertising effort.
 In addition, personnel who work within an in-house agency gain considerable creative experience which stays within the company.
 Recent trends suggest that the number of in-house agencies is rising.

 Whether a company chooses to outsource advertising functions to an external agency or carry them out within the marketing department, marketers need a rich understanding of advertising principles in order to prepare effective advertising plans, brief relevant agencies about their needs and expectations or develop their own creative solutions to marketing problems.